 Note: Depression is only diagnosed after thorough examination conducted by a medical doctor, usually by a psychiatrist and other medical practitioners specialised in mental health including psychologists.

-How to Manage Your Low Mood Disorder?
+How Should You Manage Your Low Mood Disorder?

-Low mood disorder can be managed successfully, so that you don’t suffer from it on an ongoing basis. strong>You can live your life with a mostly good mood.
+Low mood disorder can be managed successfully, so that you don’t suffer from it on an ongoing basis.
+You can live your life with a mostly good mood.
 There might be occasions when you feel sad or angry, but those emotions don’t necessarily have to become depression ever again.
 Once you know how to differentiate between these and know how to manage low mood disorder to handle these feelings, they will become less and less frequent and eventually you might not remember the last time you were feeling low.
 Wouldn’t that be a turning point in your life?
 Once you know what triggers your low mood, you will be on your way to a joyful, or at least peaceful, life.
 And if the blues return, you will know how to get rid of them again.
 Practice makes perfect.

 Low mood disorder can have three main causes: lifestyle habits, emotional or psychological factors and health conditions.
 The thing is, lifestyle and health are so intertwined that what you eat, drink, how much you move and how you sleep defines what your health is or may be in a few years.
 This article presents strategies to manage low mood disorder due to lifestyle and health related aspects.
 Emotional and psychological issues are of a different nature.
 Nonetheless, the strategies presented below will support any treatment addressing emotional and psychological issues.